pivotal/docs-tap/scc/authoring-supply-chains.md

 - ClusterTemplate/**config-writer-template**
 - ClusterTemplate/**deliverable-template**

-Before submitting your own, make sure that either the name and resource has no conflicts with the ones installed by `ootb-templates`, or exclude from the installation the template you want to override making use of the `excluded_templates` property of `ootb-templates`.
+Before submitting your own, ensure that either the name and resource has no conflicts with the ones installed by `ootb-templates`, or exclude from the installation the template you want to override making use of the `excluded_templates` property of `ootb-templates`.

-For example, if we wanted to override the `ClusterConfigTemplate` named `config-template` to provide our own with the very same name (so that we don't need to modify the supply chain), in `tap-values.yml` exclude the Tanzu Application Platform-provided
+For example, if you want to override the `ClusterConfigTemplate` named `config-template` to provide your own with the same name, so that you don't need to edit the supply chain.
+In `tap-values.yml`, exclude the Tanzu Application Platform-provided
 template:

 ```yaml